tschatzl/tschatzl.github.io/_posts/2021-11-15-heap-regions-x-large.md

 The figure above shows an example setup where regions are larger than 32MB.
 Look how the region to the left of `A` is split into two card regions, each having its own remembered set container.

 The change unlocks configurable heap region sizes of up to 512MB - which is an arbitrary limit - that should allow enough flexibility for even the largest heaps.
-The "optimal" amount of regions that G1 strives for, `2048`, would require a Java heap of to exceed 1 TB with this change.
+The "optimal" amount of regions that G1 strives for, `2048`, would require a Java heap to exceed 1 TB with this change.

 ## Impact Discussion ##